 FT students who have suspended their studies due to illness or caring responsibilities and who are required to wait until their HE provider allows them to re-join their course may claim JSA and/or UC.
-These benefits may be claimed from when the student recovers from
+These benefits can be claimed from when the student recovers from their illness or their caring duties end, until the day before they rejoin their course, but not exceeding one year.

 JSA is not payable to students who are entitled to a student loan.
-However, JSA may be paid subject to the student satisfying the normal criteria for receipt of that benefit.
-JSA may be payable up until the day before the student re-joins their course but not exceeding one year.
-Students should contact their local Job Centre or DWP office for more information about entitlement to benefits.
+However, JSA can be paid subject to the student satisfying the normal criteria for receipt of that benefit.
+JSA is payable up until the day before the student re-joins their course but not exceeding one year.